Community Arts

 Application

-1. 1.
-Artist Statement (1 page) Tell us about you, your past works, interests, and philosophy.
+1. Brief Artist Bio: Tell us about you, your past works, interests, and philosophy.

--Which of Goddard’s focus areas and/or program values (see above) relate the most to your proposal and why?
+3. Written statement addressing the following questions: Which of Goddard’s focus areas and/or program values (see above) relate the most to your proposal and why?
+How will the residency will benefit you as an artist(s) and community leader(s)?

-Email the above to communityarts@goddard.org with GRCAP Residency Application_Your Name as the subject line.
+Questions?
+Email mmanavit@goddard.org with Question for GRCAP Residency Application_Your Name as the subject line.